 Using only 5 ingredients, one bowl, and 10 minutes, this cream cheese frosting is the perfect icing for red velvet cake, carrot cake and other cupcakes and desserts!

 Cream cheese frosting is such a classic frosting.
-Much smoother than American buttercream and with a slight tanginess, it’s a delicious frosting for red velvet cake, carrot cake, cinnamon rolls and other delicious dessert.
+Much smoother than American buttercream and with a slight tanginess, it’s a delicious frosting for red velvet cake and brownies, carrot cake, cinnamon bread and cinnamon rolls and other delicious dessert.